josh-works/intermediate-ruby/_posts/2021-05-13-test-suite-audit.md

 })();
 </script>

-## Enterprise Option
+## Enterprise Options

-There's other working arrangements, but it's best to funnel through the $4900 audit and profile option, and as part of that explore other options.
+If your company is too big/process heavy to support this exact mechanism (an easy $4900 charge + github access), there's other working arrangements we can explore, but it's still best to funnel through the $4900 audit and profile option, and *then* explore additional work arrangements

 --------------------